 If a metal roof has been on your radar you have likely been considering 2 different types; standing seam and exposed fastener.
 Albeit, both of these metal roofing systems are great options.
 However, they have important differences.
 R.I.G.
-Construction & Roofing wants to walk you through the advantages, and disadvantages of both standing seam and exposed fastener metal roofing.
+Roofing wants to walk you through the advantages, and disadvantages of both standing seam and exposed fastener metal roofing.
 We also want to help you decide which type of roofing is best for you.

 Standing Seam and Exposed Fastener Metal Roofing Pros & Cons